Modernism Notes Archives - Page 2 of 3 - Modern Classic

 It is an unexpected and stylish alternative to a coffee table, offering all the same functionality and can even be an acceptable spot to put your feet up (most of the time).

 Pictured here is our Exhibition 2-Seat Bench in our Cream White Leather, serving as a landing sone to use immediately upon walking in the door.
-You can see this bench and all our other modern benches at any one of our factory showrooms located in BellinghamChicago or Dallas!
+You can see this bench and all our other modern benches at our showroom located in Bellingham!

 Modern Home: Quick Cleaning In Minutes Before Guests Arrive